 It would be expected that it would tend to lead to a general reinforcement of stereotypes, rather than telling more complex stories or broader portrayal of people with disability and not focussing on their disabilities.

 Is that always the case or have there been genuine attempts and breakthroughs to provide a more-rounded, inclusive portrayal?

 There is a whole genre of advertising specifically dealing with disability, either disability-related themes such as Paralympics (UK Channel 4’s We’re the Superhumans campaign), disability services (like the National Disability Insurance Scheme television commercials for Australian Unity) or awareness about disability inclusion like Scope Victoria’s campaign that included a man with cerebral palsy singing along to Radiohead’s Paranoid Android.

 Image: Scope Victoria's Paranoid Android television commercial

-These are featuring people with disabilities in a lead role (and generally they are now people with actual disabilities, unlike the infamous Brazilian Vogue campaign for the Paralympics that photo-shopped some disabilities onto their models) and showing that they are like other people.
-These commercials are intended more for a general public audience to communicate about people with disabilities, with some secondary messages of empowerment and inclusion for people with disabilities.
+These are featuring people with disability in a lead role (and generally they are now people with actual disabilities, unlike the infamous Brazilian Vogue campaign for the Paralympics that photo-shopped some disabilities onto their models) and showing that they are like other people.
+These commercials are intended more for a general public audience to communicate about people with disability, with some secondary messages of empowerment and inclusion for people with disability.